-From healthcare to manufacturing and oil and gas, numerous industries have discovered the potential of Internet of things (IoT) to make their operations smoother.
-They are leveraging IoT to attain greater efficiency and cost savings.
-According to 451 research, the number one use of IoT in the oil and gas sector is supply chain optimization.
-Other IoT uses in the industry include production prediction, preventative maintenance, and workload optimization.
+From healthcare to manufacturing and oil and gas, numerous industries have discovered the potential to smoothen their operations by using the Internet of Things (IoT).
+Specifically, industry leaders are leveraging IoT to attain greater efficiency and cost savings.
+According to 451 Research, the number one use of IoT in the oil and gas sector is supply chain optimization.
+Additionally, other IoT uses in the industry include production prediction, preventative maintenance, and workload optimization.

 Research shows that in 2018 the global IoT market was $190 billion.
-In 2026, the market is forecasted to hit the one trillion dollar mark.
+And later, the market is forecasted to hit the one trillion dollar mark in 2026.
 By 2023, the global IoT in the oil and gas market will be $39.40 billion.
 This growth will emanate from the deployment of automation and control and sensing systems in the industry.
 Also, the use of intrinsically safe IoT products will contribute significantly to this growth.

 How IoT Benefits Oil and Gas Companies

 IoT enables facilities to discover patterns in usage and hence optimize resources.
-Consequently, a company reduces costs and increases profitability.
+Accordingly, a company reduces its costs and increases profitability.

-IoT offers a way to maximize production and equipment in the process of extracting oil and gas and hence boost productivity.
+IoT offers a way to maximize the production and equipment process of extracting oil and gas; hence, boosting productivity.
 Research shows that IoT utilization can enhance production by 6-8%.

-IoT devices provide precise real-time data that can be used to inform decisions on research, refining, and logistics.
+IoT devices provide precise real-time data that can inform decisions on research, refining, and logistics.
 Sensors, for instance, offer valuable data to alert about potentially dangerous scenarios and promote predictive analysis.

 IoT technologies help the oil and gas sector to reduce waste and thus become more environmentally friendly.
 It lessens cases of leakage and equipment damage.